oroinc/documentation/user/back-office/marketing/promotions/coupons/manage-coupons-in-orders.rst

 In your Oro application, you can manage coupons from the page of the selected :ref:`order <user-guide--sales--orders>`.
 Specifically, you can:

-1. View the coupon applied to the order under **Promotions and Discounts** of the order page.
+1. View the coupon applied to the order under **Promotions and Discounts** on the order page.
 2. Add a coupon to the order manually.

 View Coupon Codes